Wanasah

-Wanasah (وناسة) is a free-to-air satellite television channel that screens music videos and other variety programs.
-The channel is run by the MBC Group, one of the leading media groups in the Middle East, and is owned by Rashed Al-Majed, a well-known Arab singer.
-Programs are in the Arabic language.
-The channel is available in the Middle East and the Horn of Africa by satellites Badr-4 and Nilesat 102.
-It was launched on 3 July 2007 with a live broadcast concert.
-The channel is aimed mainly at young audiences.
+Wanasah (وناسة) was a free-to-air Saudi Arabian music and variety television channel.
+It is operated by the MBC Group and owned by the Saudi singer Rashed Al-Majed.
+The channel broadcasts in the Arabic language and is available across the Middle East and North Africa and the Horn of Africa via the Badr-4 and Nilesat 102 satellites.
+Launched on 3 July 2007 with a live broadcast concert, Wanasah primarily targets young audiences.

+On 31 May 2026, Wanasah TV was shut down and replaced by MBC Mood, which launched the following day, 1 June.